-B. Credit Quality Improvement versus Deterioration
+B Credit Quality Improvement versus Deterioration

-The positive correlation between Δ RATING and Δ LT-1 can arise either from increases in LT-1 being associated with rating downgrades (Δ RATING > 0) or from decreases in LT-1 being associated with rating upgrades (Δ RATING < 0).
-Although both are consistent with Hypothesis 1, we perform further tests to examine which correlation drives our results.
-In Panel B of Table 2, we repeat all our tests in Panel A with NOTCHES_UPGRADE as the dependent variable.
-Recall NOTCHES_UPGRADE is the number of notches by which a firm's credit rating is upgraded during the year; it takes a value 0 if the firm's rating is not upgraded during the year.
-The empirical specification and control variables are exactly the same as those in Panel A.
+The positive correlation between $\Delta Rating$ and $\Delta LT$ -1 can arise either from increases in LT-1 being associated with rating downgrades ( $\Delta Rating > 0$ ) or from decreases in LT-1 being associated with rating upgrades ( $\Delta Rating < 0$ ).
+While both are consistent with Hypothesis 1, we perform further tests to examine which correlation drives our results.
+In Panel B of Table 2, we repeat all our tests in Panel A with Notches upgrade as the dependent variable.
+Recall Notches upgrade is the number of notches by which a firm's credit rating is upgraded during the year; it takes a value zero if the firm's rating is not upgraded during the year.
+The empirical specification and control variables are exactly same as those in Panel A.

-As can be seen from column 1 of Panel B in Table 2, we do not find any significant correlation between Δ LT-1 and NOTCHES_UPGRADE.
+As can be seen from Column (1) of Panel B, we do not find any significant correlation between $\Delta LT$ -1 and Notches upgrade.
 This indicates that firms with less long-term debt payable during the year (relative to total assets) as compared to the previous year do not experience a rating upgrade.
-In columns 2-5 where we differentiate across firms and economic conditions, we continue to find an insignificant relation.
+In Columns (2) to (5) where we differentiate across firms and economic conditions, we continue to find an insignificant relationship.

-In Panel C of Table 2, we repeat all our tests in Panel A with NOTCHES DOWNGRADE as the dependent variable with the same empirical specification and control variables.
-Recall NOTCHES_DOWNGRADE is the number of notches by which a firm's rating is downgraded during the year; it takes a value 0 if the firm's rating is not downgraded during the year.
+In Panel C of Table 2, we repeat all our tests in Panel A with Notches downgrade as the dependent variable with the same empirical specification and control variables.
+Recall Notches downgrade is the number of notches by which a firm's rating is downgraded during the year; it takes a value zero if the firm's rating is not downgraded during the year.

-From column 1 of Panel C in Table 2, we find that firms with an increase in the amount of long-term debt payable during the year experience a more severe rating downgrade.
-Our results are also economically significant: A 1-standarddeviation increase in Δ LT-1 (0.09) is associated with an increase of 0.028 in NOTCHES_DOWNGRADE, which represents a 12% increase relative to the sample mean value of NOTCHES_DOWNGRADE (0.239).
-Column 2 shows that the correlation between Δ LT-1 and NOTCHES_DOWNGRADE is present among both small and large firms, although there is some weak evidence that the effect is stronger for large firms.
-From column 3, we find that not surprisingly, only speculative-grade firms experience more severe rating downgrades when they have a large amount of long-term debt due.
-The coefficients on the two interaction terms are significantly different from each other (see the row titled $\triangle COEF$).
-In column 4, we differentiate between recessions and expansions and find that the effect of Δ LT-1 on NOTCHES_DOWNGRADE is significantly greater during recessions.
-Finally, from column 5 we find that the positive correlation between Δ LT-1 and NOTCHES_DOWNGRADE is significantly greater for firms that experience a decline in operating profitability.
+From Column (1) of Panel C, we find that firms with an increase in the amount of long-term debt payable during the year experience a more severe rating downgrade.
+Our results are also economically significant: a one standard deviation increase in $\Delta LT$ -1 (0.09) is associated with an increase of 0.028 in Notches downgrade, which represents a 12% increase relative to the sample mean value of Notches downgrade (0.239).
+Column (2) shows that the correlation between $\Delta LT$ -1 and Notches downgrade is present both among small and large firms, although there is some weak evidence that the effect is stronger for large firms.
+From Column (3), we find that not surprisingly, only speculative grade firms experience more severe rating downgrades when they have a large amount of long-term debt due.
+The coefficients on the two interaction terms are significantly different from each other (see the row titled $\Delta Coef$ .).
+In Column (4), we differentiate between recessions and expansions and find that the effect of $\Delta LT$ -1 on Notches downgrade is significantly greater during recessions.
+Finally, from Column (5) we find that the positive correlation between $\Delta LT$ -1 and Notches downgrade is significantly greater for firms that experience a decline in operating profitability.

 To summarize, the results in Table 2 indicate that firms with a larger increase in long-term debt due within a year are more likely to experience rating downgrades during the year.
-This effect is present for both small and large firms, firms with and without declining profitability, is confined to firms with speculativegrade ratings, and is present both during recessions and expansions.
-These findings are consistent with Hypothesis 1 that predicts that greater exposure to rollover risk will lower a firm's credit quality.
+This effect is present for both small and large firms, firms with and without declining profitability, is confined to firms with speculative grade ratings, and is present both during recessions and expansions.
+These are consistent with Hypothesis 1 that predicts that greater exposure to rollover risk will lower a firm's credit quality.

-C. Additional Tests
+C Additional Tests